Some courses displayed may not be offered every year.

 STAFF

-Prerequisite: Spanish 102L (may be taken concurrently).
+Prerequisite: Spanish 102L OR Span 30.
+(Prerequisite may be taken concurrently).

 Twentieth-century Spanish literature.